autogluon/autogluon/docs/tutorials/text_prediction/multilingual_text.md

 print('Score in the Japanese Testset:') print(score_in_jp)
 ```
-It turns out that the model also works for Japanese.
+Amazingly, the model also works for Japanese!